mallond/rules/README.md

-## BizRez Rules - JavaScript Condition Event Engine
+## The World's Smallest Rules Engine

 A small functional Rule Engine - simple maybe an understatement...